Main content | back to top

 Tapping into tight and shale gas

 In the coming decades the world must find more energy at a reduced cost to the environment.
-Natural gas is the cleanest burning fossil fuel and is plentiful.
+Natural gas is the cleanest burning hydrocarbon and is plentiful.
 Technology is playing a major role in helping Shell to unlock major resources of natural gas trapped tightly in rock, known as tight and shale gas, and contribute to an energy supply revolution.

 The world has enough natural gas to meet current demand for over 230 years, says the International Energy Agency.
 And for most countries, using more natural gas for power generation can make the largest contribution to meeting their emission reduction targets.
 From the extraction of the fuel to the generation of electricity, modern gas-fired power plants emit around half the CO2 of modern coal plants.